Aaronzinhoo/dotfiles/README.md

 - Download/Install Ubuntu, VcXsrv, and your favorite font type
 - Fix VcXsrv firewall settings to be allowed over public networks
 - Make changes to settings\*.json if needed (fonts, image background. etc...)
-- Restart

 ## Post Installation

 ### General

 - Based on your terminal, you may need to set the font accordingly inside the terminal options.
-- Launch Docker Desktop if running on Windows or Mac
+- Launch Docker Desktop if running on Windows or Macs

 ### Emacs